The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Finite automorphisms

 Hence, to prove the above claim, we only have to prove that $H[m]$ has only finitely many $k$-sub-group schemes.
-So, write $m= i p^j$, where $\gcd(i,p)=1$ if $\charfield k =p>0$ and $i:=m$ otherwise.
+We remark that the assumption $\dim H = 1$ is necessary (take a look below for an example of infinitely many subgroups of $\alpha_p \times \alpha_p = (\bG_a \times \bG_a)[p]$).
+For the proof, we write $m= i p^j$, where $\gcd(i,p)=1$ if $\charfield k =p>0$ and $i:=m$ otherwise.
 Let $\tH$ be an arbitrary sub-group scheme of $H[m]$.
 As we are over a prefect field (in fact, even algebraically closed), $\tH$ splits as $\tH_{\et} \times \tH_{\inf}$, where $\tH_{\et}$ is \'etale and hence a subgroup(scheme) of $H[i]$ and $\tH_{\inf}$ is connected and hence a sub-group scheme of $H[p^j]$.
 So, it is enough to prove that $H[i]$ and $H[p^j]$ have finitely $k$-subgroup schemes separately.
-This is immediate for the former, however one has to be slightly careful with the latter as there are finite connected group schemes over $k$ that have infinitely many subgroup schemes, e.g., $\alpha_p \times \alpha_p$.
+This is immediate for the former, however one has to be slightly careful with the latter as there are finite connected group schemes over $k$ that have infinitely many subgroup schemes, e.g., $\alpha_p \times \alpha_p$ admits a family of distinct embeddings $\alpha_p \to \alpha_p \times \alpha_p$ parametrized by the projective space of its Lie algebra.
 Luckily, $H[p^j] \cong \alpha_{p^j}$ or $\mu_{p^j}$, and then it has a unique chain of subgroup schemes given by the $p^l$-torsion subgroup schemes for $1 \leq l \leq j$.
 To make a precise argument, we proceed by induction on $j$ proving that $H[p^j]$ has only finitely may subgroup schemes.
 For $j=1$ this is immediate by dimension reasons.
 Then, it is enough to prove that every non-zero sub-group scheme $\tH \subseteq H[p^j]$ contains $H[p]$, as then $\tH/H[p]$ becomes a subgroup scheme of $H[p^j]/H[p] \cong H[p^{j-1}]$ (the isomorphism given by multiplication by $p$), for which we already know the statement.
 However, the latter statement is quite straightforward: let $l>0$ be the smallest integer such that $p^l \cdot \tH = \{0\}$.
 Then, $p^{l-1} \cdot \tH$ is a non-zero subgroup scheme of both $\tH$ and of $H[p]$, and by dimension reasons then it has to be equal to the latter.
 This finishes the proof of our claim.

 Note now that $U:=X \setminus \Supp \Delta$ is necessarily $H$ invariant.
 By intersecting it with the open set found in the above claim, we may also assume that $H$ acts freely on an open set $U$ contained in $X \setminus \Supp \Delta$.
 Further, by \cite[Theorem 2 and 10]{Rosenlicht_Some_basic_theorems_on_algebraic_groups} or \cite{Rosenlicht_Another_proof_of_a_theorem_on_rational_cross_sections}, we may assume that $V:=U/H$ exists as a scheme and that there is a section $s \colon V \to U$.
 However, then $U \cong V \times H$ necessarily.
 This yields a birational morphism $X \dashrightarrow \bP^1 \times Y$, where $Y$ is a normal compactification of $V$, $U$ is in the domain of $f$, and $U$ is mapped isomorphically to $H \times V$ for some fixed embedding $H \subseteq \bP^1$.
 Let $Z$ be the normalization of the graph of this map.
 That is, we have the following commutative diagram, where $f$ and $g$ are birational, proper and the other morphisms are open embeddings, over the images of which $f$ and $g$ are isomorphisms: